Let’s consider the jump, the ultimate expression of verticality, and the model for locomotion.

 Nearly everything that you need to run is contained in the movement of a jump.
 While jumping, consider landing on your heels.
 I say consider it because you will probably not be able to do it.
 Nor should you.
 It would be a good way to hurt yourself.
 In landing on your heels, you would defeat many of the shock absorbing mechanisms that have evolved in man.
 If you land on the ball of your foot, you use the whole system of springy muscles that propelled you upwards to absorb your weight as you descend, perfectly preparing you to launch yourself upwards again.

 Now try this.
 Prepare to jump again, hinging at hips, knees, and ankles.
 Instead of launching yourself vertically, extend yourself along the line that your trunk is in when you incline it forwards.
-Instead of jumping with two feet, try using one foot to launch yourself alone the line of your inclined spine.
+Instead of jumping with two feet, try using one foot to launch yourself along the line of your inclined spine.
 Your other foot will come under you as you move forward in space.
 This is running.
-A full body extension inclined in space, the degree of inclination depending on the extent of the extension – how far you intend to leap.
+A full-body extension inclined in space, the degree of inclination depending on the extent of the extension – how far you intend to leap.
 A long leap will be faster, and will more fully extend all of the involved joints.
 Fast running will result in a body that is fully extended from the head to the toes.
 The forward lean of the body allows the pelvis to incline to the extent required to straighten the leg without distortion (extra effort) of the trunk.
 Your legs work only as well as the torso which moves them, and a distorted torso (arched back, collapsed chest) will always lead to an imbalance in leg action.